xapple/libcbm_runner/roadmap.md

 - Fix version of autopath and plumbing dependencies

-- Increase verbosity, display more messages when the model is running
+- Increase verbosity, display more messages when the model is running.
+Replace the print statements with a mechanism that enables logging.

+- Would it make sense to make sit available before the simulation run?  i.e. Create a SIT object before the run method?
+Maybe it doesn't make sense.
+An alternative would be to decompose the run in 2 one that prepares the run and one that actually calls the simulator?
+That's mostly useful for debugging anyway.

+        self.sit = sit_cbm_factory.load_sit(str(self.paths.json_config), db_path=str(db_path))